bganguly/coding-project-ui/README.md

 # README for branch_02 #

-This project requires you to develop a website template viewer.
+This project requires us to develop a website template viewer.
 See details in [README.md in master branch](https://github.com/bganguly/siemens-coding-project/tree/master#readme)

 This specific branch puts in basic state management to work as a React SPA - using assets/images embedded in source.
 There is no backend.